 Base salary provides the executive with a consistent, market competitive stream of income on a semimonthly basis.
 Absent unusual circumstances, we review base salary levels annually, with adjustments effective January 1.
 The chairman and chief executive officer considers each senior executive individually for base salary actions and recommends appropriate adjustments.
 The PCC annually evaluates the appropriate base salary for the chairman and chief executive officer and reviews and approves the chairman and chief executive officer's recommendations for the other named executive officers.
-When considering base salary increases, consideration is given to industry experience, individual performance, level of contribution, pay levels relative to market pay practices, as well as our overall financial condition.
+When considering base salary increases, consideration is given to experience, individual performance, level of contribution, pay levels relative to market pay practices, as well as our overall financial condition.
 While the chairman and chief executive officer recommends compensation adjustments for the other named executive officers, his recommendations must be approved and authorized by the PCC.
 The chairman and chief executive officer and the PCC rely upon competitive survey data from Willis Towers Watson and their own diverse experiences with executive compensation when making compensation decisions.

-In reviewing and approving individual base salary adjustments for the named executive officers for 2020, the PCC relied upon salary data for comparable positions from the 2019 Willis Towers Watson Executive Compensation Database, which was aged 3% to reflect anticipated market movement from the 2019 survey through year-end 2020.
-Effective January 1, 2020, the PCC authorized increases of between 3.0% and 3.1% to Messrs.
-Stern and Petrarca.
-The PCC also authorized increases of 4.3% to Mr. Wheeler, 8.0% to Mr. Lauber, and 5.9% to Mr. Warren, recognizing continued advancement in their relatively new roles.
-In his role as executive chairman, Mr. Rajendra received no increase in 2020.
+In reviewing and approving individual base salary adjustments for the named executive officers for 2021, the PCC relied upon salary data for comparable positions from the 2020 Willis Towers Watson Executive Compensation Database, which was aged 3% to reflect anticipated market movement from the 2020 survey through year-end 2021.
+Effective January 1, 2021, the PCC authorized increases of 3.0% to Messrs.
+Lauber, Stern, Petrarca and Warren.
+The PCC authorized an increase of 3.1% to Mr. Wheeler.

-In reviewing 2021 base salaries at its December 2020 meeting, the PCC approved increases of about 3% for all of the named executive officers except Mr. Rajendra, the executive chairman, who retired on May 1, 2020.
-Based upon input from Willis Towers Watson, we believe that the 2021 base salaries for our named executive officers are in the aggregate approximately 103% of the projected market median.
-This is within our desired target range of 90% to 110%.
-Further, we anticipate market increase for base salaries to average 3% in 2021, which we took into account in determining 2021 salaries.
+In reviewing 2022 base salaries at its December 2021 meeting, the PCC approved increases of 3.5% for Messrs.
+Wheeler, Stern, Petrarca and Warren and 8.3% for Mr. Lauber.
+Based upon input from Willis Towers Watson, we believe that the 2022 base salaries for our named executive officers are in the aggregate approximately 106% of the projected market median.
+This is within our desired target range of 80% to 120%.
+Further, we anticipate market increase for base salaries to average 3.2% to 3.5% in 2022, which we took into account in determining 2022 salaries.
+The 8.3% increase for Mr. Lauber reflects the planned transition of his compensation following his assumption of the chief financial officer role in 2019.